wpmetabox/docs/_docs/extensions/mb-relationships.md

 Key|Description
 ---|---
 `position`|Specify where to insert the new column.
-It's exactly the same as described in the #2 method above.
+It's the same as described in the #2 method above.
 `title`|Column title.
 Optional.
 Default is the meta box title.
 `link`|Config the link for the items displayed in the admin column.
-Can be `view` (click to view item on the front end - default), `edit` (click to edit item) or `false` (no link).
+Can be `view` (click to view item on the front end - default), `edit` (click to edit item), or `false` (no link).

 ### Bi-directional relationships

-While the relationships are registered clearly with term "from" and "to", the connections are actually bi-directional.
+While the relationships are registered clearly with the term "from" and "to", the connections are bi-directional.
 You will be able to query back and forth without any problem.
 The query API is explained in the next section.

 The data is stored in the database as a pair of (from_id, to_id), thus making it independent from either side.